iprada/Circle-Map/README.md

 ### Installation

-Circle-Map has been runs on GNU/Linux operating systems, and can installed and set-up using the following ways:
+Circle-Map runs on GNU/Linux operating systems, and can installed and set-up using the following ways:

 Installation using conda: